akihiko-shimura/ndispers/README.md

     Ghosh, Gorachand.
 "Temperature dispersion of refractive indices in β‐BaB2O4 and LiB3O5 crystals for nonlinear optical devices."
 Journal of applied physics 78.11 (1995): 6752-6760.
 ```

-To compute refractive index, use a method of the `bbo` instance,
+To compute refractive indices, use a method of the `bbo` instance,

 ```python
 >>> bbo.n(0.532, 25, 0, pol='o')
 array(1.6748653)
 ```

+where the four arguments are
+1. wavelength (in micro-meter),
+2. temperature (in deg.C),
+3. theta angle (in radians),
-where the three arguments are wavelength (in micro-meter), temperature (in deg.C), theta (in radians) and polarization (`pol='o' or 'e'`) as an option ('o' as default).
-Note that `pol='e'` corresponds to `pol='o'` for theta angle is 0 radians.
+4. polarization (`pol='o' or 'e'`) as a keyword argument ('o' as default).
+Note that `pol='e'` corresponds to `pol='o'` when theta angle is 0 radians.

 Output value is generically of `numpy.ndarray` type.
-You can input an array to each arguments, getting an output array of the same shape.
+You can input an array to each argument, getting an output array of the same shape.

 ```python
 >>> import numpy as np